-To each one of these people I just asked the simple question “When did you last read a storybook, a novel, something that you could get your teeth into but was nothing to do with your business?”
+To each one of these people I just asked the simple question “When did you last read a storybook, a novel, something that you could get your teeth into that had nothing to do with business?”
 Well, the responses from all of them where that ‘they hadn’t read anything like that in yonks’.
-Even though many had been prolific readers as children and young adults, now business had seemed to take over and any reading was about personal or business development.
+Even though many had been prolific readers as children and young adults, now business had seemed to take over, and any reading was about personal or business development.

-So how about joining the library, pop along to the supermarket to get a novel, download something from Amazon, how about dipping back into a book you used to pick up all the time and which may have been gathering dust on the shelves?
+So how about joining the library, pop along to the supermarket to get a novel, download something from Amazon.
+Perhaps there’s a book you always used to dip in and out of which is now just gathering dust on a shelf?

 And a final word.
 It’s great having our books on apps, like Kindle, on our phones, but if you don’t turn off notifications, or are a habitual email and Facebook checker, the immersive effect isn’t going to kick in.

 Use a spare phone or even better get a real paper book!